Taste is Personal

 Independent Restaurants

-As trying new restaurants becomes an increasing expensive proposition, we're taking a more practical and restaurant-friendly approach to helping you find more places you'll love and in doing so, will hopefully encourage you to try more restaurants."
+"As trying new independent restaurants becomes an increasing expensive proposition, we're taking a more practical & restaurant-friendly approach to helping you identify which places you're most likely to love and in doing so, hopefully encouraging more people to try more restaurants."

 - Josh Sapienza | Paire Appetit